Enngage/kontent-custom-element-google-places-search/README.md

-# Google Places Geo-location Selector Kentico Cloud Custom Element
+# Google Places Geo-location Selector Custom Element for Kentico Kontent

-This is a [custom element](https://developer.kenticocloud.com/docs/integrating-content-editing-features) for [Kentico Cloud](https://kenticocloud.com) that allows users to easily get the geo-coordinates for a location using the Google Places API.
+This is a [custom element](https://docs.kontent.ai/tutorials/develop-apps/integrate/integrating-your-own-content-editing-features) for [Kentico Kontent](https://kontent.ai) that allows users to easily get the geo-coordinates for a location using the Google Places API.

 ![Screenshot](screenshot.png)